cgrates/cgrates/docs/filters.rst

  *string:WebsiteName:CGRateS.org

 Subsystem profiles selection based on Filters
 ---------------------------------------------

 When a subsystem will process an event it will need to find fast enough (close to real-time and most preferably with constant speed) all the profiles having filters matching the event.
 For low number of profiles (tens of) we can go through all available profiles and check their filters but as soon as the number of profiles is growing, processing time will exponentially grow also.
-As an example, the *AttributeS* need to deal with 20 mil+ profiles for a number portability implementation.
+As an example, the *AttributeS* need to deal with 20 mil+ profiles in case of number portability implementation.

 In order to guarantee constant processing time - **O(1)** - *CGRateS* will use internally a profile selection mechanism based on indexed filters which can be enabled within *.json* configuration file via *indexed_selects*.
 When *indexed_selects* is disabled, the indexes will not be used at all and profiles will be checked one by one.
 On  the other hand, if *indexed_selects* is enabled, each FilterProfile needs to have at least one *\*string* or *\*prefix* type in order to be visible to the indexes (otherwise being completely ignored).

-Following settings are further applied once *indexed_selects* is enabled:
+The following settings are further applied once *indexed_selects* is enabled:

+string_indexed_fields
- *string_indexed_fields - list of field names in the event which will be checked against string indexes (defaults to nil which means check all fields)
+	list of field names in the event which will be checked against string indexes (defaults to nil which means check all fields)

+prefix_indexed_fields
- *prefix_indexed_fields - list of field names in the event which will be checked against prefix indexes (default is empty, hence prefix matching is disabled inside indexes - small optimization since for prefixes there are multiple queries done for one field)
+	list of field names in the event which will be checked against prefix indexes (default is empty, hence prefix matching is disabled inside indexes - small optimization since for prefixes there are multiple queries done for one field)